wllmtrng/Resume/README.md

 ---------------

 **Health Fidelity, San Mateo, CA**,
-Engineering Lead (Jan 2018 - Present)
+Technical Lead Manager (Jan 2018 - Present)
-Senior Software Engineer (Oct 2016 - 2017)
+Senior Software Engineer (Oct 2016 - Dec 2017)

 * Leading Risk Analytics team in designing and building out API to allow physicians to automatically get a list of probable diagnoses for a given patient, given past billing history and clinical notes, by providing a queryable **GraphQL** interface to serve dataset generated through periodically running jobs on **AWS EMR** [**Apache Spark**, **Node.js, PostgreSQL**].

 * Build HIPAA compliant multi-tenanted RESTful web services under the **Spring Framework** to assist health insurance plans improve their risk adjustment performance by providing data to indicate gaps in documentation and inferring probable patient medical conditions.
 Used for KPI dashboards, maps, graphs, and reports. **[Java, JDBC, MySQL, Scala, Apache Spark, Kafka, S3, EMR, CloudFormation]**
-    - As individual contributor, spearheaded effort and educated stakeholders to transition existing data aggregation and batch processing pipeline under **Java, JDBC, and MySQL** to a more performant, scalable, and distributed approach with **Scala** and **Apache Spark** to decrease costs and address business need of generating larger reports under a shorter amount of time.
+    - As individual contributor, spearheaded effort and educated stakeholders to transition existing data aggregation and batch processing pipeline under **Java, JDBC, and MySQL** to a more performant, scalable, and distributed approach with
+    **Scala** and **Apache Spark** to decrease costs and address business need of generating larger reports under a shorter amount of time.
     - Exposed team to a developmental workflow using **Jupyter Notebook** to rapidly prototype out the existing batch processing pipeline to serve as a proof of concept, showing potential to scale as well as having 56x performance gains for 100 gigabyte scale datasets.